CodeURJC-DAW-2020-21/webapp7/README.md

 - Miriam de Francisco Alonso
   - TASKS:
+    - Moustache mapping at the beginning of the phase.
+    - Creating new slots for PDFs, pictures, etc. to be posted in user_admin, user_student and user_instructor.
+    - Create the ability to post new content to those pages.
+    - Create the ability to download said content, also deleting it.
+    - Fix bugs and errors.
     -
   - TOP 5 MOST IMPORTANT COMMITS IN 'SECOND PHASE':
     - ![Commit 1](https://github.com/CodeURJC-DAW-2020-21/webapp7/commit/b8067f59a16ce9e60c7109aec995e263dfbf2bd9)